-The Special Participants shall purchase and underwrite at least a specified share of the total amount of successful bids (2) (0.5% for short-term zone; and 1% for other zones) of the total amount awarded for each of the following zones: short-term, medium-term, long-term, and super long-term zones in auctions for the preceding two quarters.
+The Special Participants shall purchase at least a specified share of the total issuance amount ( 2) (0.5% for short-term zone; and 1% for other zones) for each of the following zones: short-term, medium-term, long-term, and super long-term zone in auctions for any two consecutive quarters.

 - Responsibility in the secondary market:

-The Special Participants shall provide sufficient liquidity to the JGB secondary market.
+- The Special Participants shall provide sufficient liquidity to the JGB secondary market.

 - Provision of Information: